8 Powerful Ways to Automate Stripe Payments With Zapier

 With Zapier!
 In their words, “Zapier lets you easily connect the web apps you use, making it easy to automate tedious tasks.”
 You can simply recruit Zapier to handle the work for you.
 As of this post, Zapier has over 1,500 connected apps and they create more every day.

-In this article, we’re going to help you get started with Zapier and show you some powerful automations that work with our favorite payments processor: Stripe.
+In this article, we’re going to help you get started with Zapier and show you some powerful automation that works with our favorite payment processor: Stripe.

-To get started with Stripe + Zapier integrations, you’ll need to open a free Zapier account.
+To get started with Stripe + Zapier integrations, you’ll need to create a free Zapier account.
 Sign up on their homepage.

-Zapier automations – called “zaps” – use two elements to automate a process.
+Zapier automation – called “zaps” – use two elements to automate a process.

 - Action – This is whatever you want to happen based on the trigger.
 (E.g. send an email, create a report, or post data somewhere else.)

 With the right combinations of triggers and actions, you can create sophisticated automations that take care of a lot of your tedious work.
 There’s no reason to spend your time copying and pasting data, manually notifying people, or repeatedly checking your apps and tools.
 Let software handle that for you.

 You can create your own zaps on your Zapier dashboard.
 Enter “Stripe” in the first box to create a zap that uses a Stripe event as a trigger.
 Type the name of another tool in the second box to integrate it with Stripe.

 When you take a payment with WP Simple Pay, all of that data transfers to Stripe.
 While WP Simple Pay doesn’t integrate directly with Zapier, there are countless zaps that connect Stripe to just about anything you could need.
 The data flow looks like this: